bullhorn/rest-api-docs/source/includes/entityref/paybill/_customerrequiredfieldoption.md

 # Pay and Bill - CustomerRequiredFieldOption

-These options define what options a user will be able to choose from when filling in the Customer Required Field.
+These options define what options a user will be able to choose from when filling in the Customer Required Field (CRF).
 Each option can have its own value, label, and start and end dates.

 CRUD Access - CREATE, READ, UPDATE